UNO-Babb/Homework4/README.md

 - After making changes, you should look at the data.
   - Open in Excel
   - Make a graph in Python
-  - Examine it in Atom
+  - Examine it in a text editor
 **What is in the data?**
 - Car Number: All cars have a unique number
 - Arrive: What time did they arrive - measured in seconds from midnight